ADernild/queen_dk_nys/README.md

 - [x] Create reative list of data sources.
 - [x] Scrape information about the Queen from wikipedia.
 - [x] Reactive word additions to featured words from topic model
-- [ ] Highlight topic words in map sentences.
 - [x] Use CRON script to automize datacollection.
 - [x] Write 4 page report.
-- [ ] Create short video demonstrating the tool.
+- [x] Create short video demonstrating the tool.

 [ ] = To do